jstokesdubose/custcontroltraining/Src/ToC/Environment.md

 # Environment

-This training module addresses building custom controls for Business Central using two approaches:
+This training module addresses building Control Add-ins for Business Central using two approaches:

  * Standalone HTML file with JS and CSS
  * The same logic and structure, but transferred into Business Central

+ These will be presented separately.
+The first method shown is a simple proof-of-concept that does not rely on Dynamics or AL. It simplifies the real learning concepts.

-The resources to support our development inside Business Central represent a superset of the resources needed to work as a standalone HTML+JS+CSS IDE... with one addition.
-We'll cover that in a minute.
+The resources to support our development inside Business Central represent a superset of the resources needed to work as a standalone HTML+JS+CSS IDE.

-Since Business Central is used, this tutorial leverages a BC container inside of Docker
+Since Business Central is used, this tutorial leverages a BC container inside of Docker.

 ## <a name="docker">Docker</a>
-Docker container manager is used to host a Business Central container for AL extension development.
-The script I use will be shown in the appendix of this document.
+Docker is used to host a Business Central container for AL extension development, just like normal.
+The script I use to create the container will be shown in the appendix of this document.

-Developers following test-first development always install the test libraries and scaffolding, although no tests will be written for this tutorial.
+The script automatically installs the test libraries and scaffolding, although no tests will be written for this tutorial.
 AL unit testing tools cannot be used in JavaScript, and the AL testing suite is mostly incompatible with JavaScript.
 So that won't be a included in this training.

-Installing Docker, building a sandbox container, and connecting via VS Code is presumed but not covered in this tutorial.
+The "how-tos" of installing Docker, building a sandbox container, and connecting via VS Code is presumed but not covered in this tutorial.

 ## <a name="git">Git</a>
 A Git repository will be used (Tigunia DevOps), and installing Waldo's AL extension suite will install the VSCode tools needed to work with Git within VSCode.